miekg/cf/README.md

 'unparseable' directory.

 'cf' will align fat-arrows in a constraint.
 And long lists are wrapped.
-If there is only 1 constraint it is printede on the same line and the promisers are aligned instead.
-TODO(miek): maybe make an exception for "contain => in_shell" ?
+If there is only 1 constraint it is printed on the same line and the promisers are aligned instead, an exception is made for constraint that have 'contain => ...' which is usually 'in_shell' or some such as those are considered important enough to be put "on the left".

-miekg/cf uses the lexer and parser from CFengine's source and converts it into a (Go) AST that we can walk and print.
+Package cf uses the lexer and parser from CFengine's source and converts it into a (Go) AST that we can walk and print.

 Install with: `go install github.com/miekg/cf/cmd/cffmt@latest`